OxWearables/wearable-teaching/_posts/2022-11-25-practical-2-data-annotation.md

 Safely disconnect the device and return it to your tutor.
 If you open the folder (`~/OxfordImageBrowser/images/<your_name>`) where you extracted the images to, you can browse through the images and delete any that you wish to.

 In order for the camera browser to work, we need to create thumbnail sized version of your photos.
-To do this, we use , and then we will use `create_thumbnails.py`.
-We first install `pillow`, which is used for the image processing.
+First install `pillow`, which is used for the image processing.
 Assuming you are still within the virtual environment in the `~/practicals/scripts` folder, run:

 ```shell
 $ pip install pillow